Join senior engineers working at the world’s best companies

 Lead SWE at Mercury Bank

 Found out from a colleague.
-It has you build your own version of things like Git and Docker from scratch.
+It has you build your own version of things like Git and SQLite from scratch.
 A cool way to build a stronger mental model of how those tools work.

 The Redis challenge was extremely fun.
 I ended up having to read Redis protocol specification doc pretty carefully in its entirety!
 The result felt like lightly-guided independent study, if that makes sense.
 (Which, again, was lots of fun)